csharpbrasil/CSharpBrasil.Extensions.Caching.LiteDb/README.md

 - Local persistent storage using a single `.db` file
 - Supports absolute and sliding expiration
 - Fully managed and dependency-free in .NET
-- Compatible with ASP.NET Core and .NET 6/7/8+
+- Compatible with ASP.NET Core, Console Apps and .NET 6/7/8+
 - Background cleanup of expired cache entries
+- Uses a single `LiteDatabase` instance with `FileMode.Exclusive`
-- Easy integration via `IServiceCollection`
+- Integrates cleanly via `IServiceCollection`

 ## Installation